-Cashing out his 401K and taking the leap in bootstrapping the growth of this movement out of an empty apartment in San Diego, CA, in 2019.
-Chris finds himself extremely proud of what has been accomplished with little resources, which put him back into his Marine Corps days of “doing a lot with a little!”
+Cashing out his 401K and taking the leap in bootstrapping the growth of this movement out of an empty apartment in San Diego in 2019, Chris finds himself extremely proud of what has been accomplished with little resources, which put him back into his Marine Corps days of “doing a lot with a little!”

 Learn more about the story and milestones below.

 “A handyman with tools is useless if he doesn’t know what is working on.”